Augustus7734/astrozane-hugo/content/astronomy/currentscopes/currentscopes.md

 ### Criterion Dynamax 6 built circa 1978
 ![DX6](images/dx6.JPEG)

 One of the few Criterion Dynamaxes that is good optically.
 Made in Connecticut, my home state.
 The 6" units have a better reputation, and all of the other ones I've heard about are also pretty good - compare that to the single decent DX8 and the four others I've used that were complete trash.
 The fork mount on this unit is blue, but someone painted them and the wedge black.
-It's not as good optically as my Intes MK63 but a lot lighter and quicker to acclimate to ambient temperatures on account of its Schmidt-Cassegrain design and Bakelite tube.
+It's not as quite as sharp as my Intes MK63 but a lot lighter and quicker to acclimate to ambient temperatures on account of its Schmidt-Cassegrain design and Bakelite tube.

 ## Maksutov-Cassegrains (MCT)